una-language/una-language/readme.md

 ## Common knowledge

 What is software development?
-Basically, any software can be represented with simple scheme:
+Basically, any software can be represented like this:
 ```
                ------------
 Input Data -> |  Algorithm | -> Output Data
                ------------
 ```
 So any software is just an algorithm that turns input data to output data.
+That's all

 But what is data?
 Generally, we use not so many types of data: numbers, strings, booleans, lists and maps.
-All other types of data can be represented as combination of these basic types
+All other types of data can be represented as combination of these basic types.
+[Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) in theory and <a href="https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)">John McCarthy</a> in practice proved that all types of data can be represented as list but only sith deal in absolutes

 ### Application order